slaskax/chatpp/README.md

 * formatted chat (no images)
 * tabs for chat menu; ability to open multiple worlds
 * /addchat command for the funne
+* a /settings command for various things such as chatfield size defaults